A Stochastic Conservative Field Transfer Method for Black-box Multiscale and Multiphysics Coupling: Conclusion

 \section{Conclusion}

-In this paper we introduce a novel method for supporting black-box coupling that does not rely on field regularity but can still provide asymptotic convergence of integral quantities.
+In this paper we introduce a novel method for supporting black-box coupling that only relies on pointwise queries, but still provides asymptotic convergence of integral quantities.
 Such fields include machine-learned surrogates and other non-standard field representations.
 Our method has been compared against radial basis functions which are often used in black-box coupling as well as the mesh intersection method which cannot be used in black-box coupling due to the need for full information about the source discretization.
 In our computational experiments, our new method provides better accuracy and conservation error than the radial basis function approach and converges to the level of accuracy and conservation error of the mesh intersection method as the number of sample points is increased.

 We also compare the performance of our new method on the GPU compared with the mesh intersection method and radial basis function method.
 We find that the radial basis function method is fastest for performing evaluations, and our new method is competitive with the mesh intersection method and likely to improve with further optimization and implementation of variance reduction.